 1) India does not have an estate or an inheritance tax;

 2) There is no treaty with respect to the US and India on Estate and Inheritance Taxes;

 3) As a US citizen, all of your assets, worldwide, will be subject to an estate tax;

-4) If you are also a NJ domiciliary; all of your assets in NJ will be subject to both NJ Estate and Inheritance taxes (NJ cannot tax worldwide assets for estate and inheritance tax purposes);
+4) If you are also a NJ domiciliary; all of your assets in NJ will be subject to both NJ Estate and Inheritance taxes.
+Note, New Jersey also has the right to tax some worldwide assets for estate and inheritance tax purposes);

 5) There IS a treaty between the US and India with respect to income taxes (see: http://www.unclefed.com/ForTaxProfs/Treaties/india.pdf) Tax returns need to be coordinated and you will receive a deduction for income taxes paid in India.
 This may still result in higher taxes as you must report income on worldwide profits.

 6) You can do planning to minimize the estate tax burden.

 All U.S. Citizens can vote in a general election, regardless of where they live.

 Please consider forwarding this to all citizens you know who are living abroad.
 Many do not realize that they can vote or how the deadlines for registering.